zenml-io/zenml/docs/book/collaborate/zenml-server.md

 {% hint style="info" %}
 The ZenServer is still undergoing heavy development.
 Some features are in Alpha state and may change in future releases.
-We are also working on providing more deployment and life-cycle management options for the ZenServer that will expand the currently supported deployment use-cases with improved scalability, security and robustness.
+We are also working on providing more deployment and lifecycle management options for the ZenServer that will expand the currently supported deployment use-cases with improved scalability, security and robustness.
 {% endhint %}